-The value of your investment can go down as well as up, and you may not get back the full amount you invested.
+The value of your investments can go down as well as up and you may not get back the full amount invested.
 Past performance is not a reliable indicator of future performance.
-Investing in stocks and shares should be regarded as a longterm investment and should fit in with your overall attitude to risk and your financial circumstances.
+Investing in shares should be regarded as a long-term investment and should fit in with your overall attitude to risk and your financial circumstances.

 Key points in the investment planning and asset allocation process